 - Press Ctrl + F keys to bring up the search menus.

-- Click at the arrow next to "Search Tools" ribbon and choose "Indexing Status".
+- Click on the arrow next to the "Search Tools" ribbon and choose "Indexing Status".

 - You should see a similar information message when indexing is completed "Microsoft Outlook has finished indexing all your items".